AntonMoustache/handbooks/developers-handbook.md

 eg. [http://www.wearenext.co.za/people](http://www.wearenext.co.za/people)

 To use or not use trailing slashes is a subjective matter.
-We have decided against using them because they aren't as aesthetically pleasing, add an extra character to URLs and often lead to extra work in configuring web servers.
+We have decided against using them because they aren’t as aesthetically pleasing, add an extra character to URLs and often lead to extra work in configuring web servers.